Advancing Brainwave-Based Biometrics: A Large-Scale, Multi-Session Evaluation: Method

 \subsection{Preprocessing}

 As the channel layout of the different headsets varied, we unified them by mapping the channels to a well-known extended version\footnote{ \url{https://mne.tools/stable/auto_tutorials/intro/40_sensor_locations.html}} of the ten-twenty electrode system~\cite{silverman1963rationale}, which includes 93 channels.
 Subsequently, the EEG data channels were reordered for each recording to align with the expected order during evaluation across all three devices.
 Following this, and in line with best practices for preprocessing in brainwave authentication~\cite{chaurasia2024neuroidbench,arias2023performance,peng2019eeg,maiorana2021learning}, a common average reference (CAR) was applied to reduce spatially correlated noise and improve signal quality.
 Next, we applied a bandpass filter between 1.0 Hz and 50.0 Hz using a zero-phase finite impulse response (FIR) filter with default parameters, as implemented in MNE-Python~\cite{gramfort2014mne}, to focus on frequency bands that contain EEG data relevant for authentication~\cite{suppiah2018biometric}.
-As the 50 Hz power-line frequency lies close to the upper end of the preserved frequency band, we additionally applied a notch filter at 50 Hz to suppress potential residual line noise.
+As the 50 Hz power-line frequency lies close to the upper end of the preserved frequency band, we additionally applied a notch filter at 50 Hz to suppress potential residual line noise~\footnote{Residual power-line interference in EEG recordings typically occurs at 50 Hz (e.g., most of Europe) or 60 Hz (e.g., North America).
+We bandpass-filtered the data between 1 and 50 Hz and then applied notch filters at 50 Hz and 60 Hz to suppress residual line noise at both mains frequencies; because 60 Hz lies outside the preserved band, its notch filter effect on the data is negligible.}.
 After filtering, the data was normalized using a robust normalization approach, where the median was subtracted and the result divided by the interquartile range (IQR), mitigating the influence of outliers while preserving the temporal structure of the signal.
 The data then consisted of 1-second non-overlapping samples aligned to stimulus timestamps.
 Each sample was stored together with metadata including session date and hardware type.